zillerlab/CASTom-iGEx/Software/model_training/README.md

 ### Step 4:
 Considering only not heritable genes, fix prior coefficients found in the previous steps (step 4 in the total set and step 2 in the outer folds for nested CV).
 First, compute elastic-net regression in a nested CV setting without prior information, find optimal alpha-lambda pairs and evaluate the regression without prior.
 Second, use optimal alpha-lambda and prior coefficients to evaluate elastic-net regression in a nested CV setting with prior information.
 Third, find optimal alpha-lambda parameters on the entire set (single CV), evaluate total results with and without prior.

+*--part1Res_fold --part2Res_fold --part3Res_fold* are the folders containing output of step1, step2 and step3.

 *NOTE: script is specific for a chromosome, seed and n. folds for nested CV and single CV are the same as used in the previous steps*

 #### Usage